-Our policy is available on the Resource Hub, but below is a brief explanation of the policy and how it will work.
-We've tried to make it a lot easier for you all, and it may sound a little complicated, but if you have any questions please pop by and ask!
+Our policy is available on the Committee Hub, but below is a brief explanation of the policy and how it works.

-For all external speaker requests, we will need 15 working days' notice.
+For all external speaker requests, we need 15 working days' notice.
 An external speaker request submitted after this deadline will be rejected.
+This applies to all student groups.

 For external speakers, there are a few things you will need to do.
-You will need to start by filling out our Events Form, making sure to provide details of every external speaker you have coming to your event.
+You will need to start by filling out an Events Form, making sure to provide details of every external speaker you have coming to your event.

 The form will ask for links to relevant pages, for example the speaker's LinkedIn page, or any relevant news articles written by or about the speaker.
+You must submit a minimum of three links to relevant pages and all the required contact information.

-1. You then need to decide if the speaker needs to be referred for a more detailed check.
+You then need to decide if the speaker needs to be referred for a more detailed check.

-Referral
+1. Referral